 You won’t need a car to get around Bath as the city is very walkable.

-You can also take the bus to get around Bath.
-You can find the full listing of bus routes on the First Bus website.
-Or you can simply find a bus route via Apple Maps or Google Maps, like I did.
-To purchase tickets, you can use the First Bus app or get them from the driver when you board.
+To purchase bus tickets, you can use the First Bus app or get them from the driver when you board.
 Remember to tell the driver which stop you will be getting off so they can charge you the correct price.
 Contactless cards are accepted.

 You can also take taxis, which will be waiting in front of the train station, or use the Uber app.